Outdoor goods that

-Seek More Wilderness was founded by Isak & Maria in 2016 to provide goods for outdoor adventurers that want to give back to the outdoor places they explore.
+Seek More Wilderness was founded by Isak & Maria in 2016 to provide goods for outdoor adventurers that want to give back to the places they adventure.

 We provide a better future for outdoor enthusiasts by making it as easy as possible to give back to the places you adventure.

 It started with an idea: “What if our outdoor clothing and goods protected the outdoors?”

 The reality is our public lands are not guaranteed.
 They can be shrunk, damagingly leased, detrimentally under-funded, and ruined by big businesses.
 In fact, these things do happen, but today they are happening at an alarmingly-faster rate and with less and less regard to the land itself and the opinions of the people who cherish it.